 In September, the Institute opened its newest School Based Health Center at the High School of Fashion Industries, serving 1,500 students.
 The New York City Board of Education has committed to building out a state-of-the-art health care suite at the site, to be completed in 2014.

-at Mount Sinai.
+Also in September, New York State Commissioner of Health, Dr. Nirav Shah, gave the inaugural Grand Rounds lecture of the Institute-led Department of Family Medicine and Community Health at the Icahn School of Medicine at Mount Sinai.
 His remarks centered on the transformation of the health care system, focusing on the importance of primary health care and training primary care providers.
 Afterward, he gave a key note address at the ribbon cutting for the Institute’s Family Health Center of Harlem, which began seeing patients in December 2012.

 The Institute receives federal funding from HRSA to open its second Teaching Health Center program at its Family Health Center of Harlem.
 The program trains family physicians in the provision of primary care services in high-need communities in collaboration with the Icahn School of Medicine at Mount Sinai and Mount Sinai Hospital.

 The Institute opens the Family Health Center of Harlem, a newly renovated, 37,000 square foot community health center.
 Funding was provided by the New York State Department of Health, the New York City Council, and other sources.
 The center is expected to provide over 80,000 medical, mental health and dental visits annually.

 The Institute establishes a new Department of Family Medicine and Community Health at the Icahn School of Medicine at Mount Sinai.
 The department is the first department of family medicine at a Manhattan academic medical center.
 The Institute’s President & CEO, Dr. Neil Calman, serves as chair.

 The Institute opens the Stevenson Family Health Center in the Soundview section of the Bronx.
 Like all Institute centers, Stevenson offers comprehensive primary health services to patients of all ages, regardless of ability to pay.

+With funding from Single Stop USA, the Institute launches a new Veterans Initiative.
 The program is dedicated to lifting veterans, military members and their families out of poverty by assisting them in accessing necessary government and Veterans’ benefits.

 The Institute is designated the lead agency in the only Medicaid-funded “Health Home” in Ulster County.
 The Institute also partners with a number of other health and human services providers to establish a Health serving Bronx and Manhattan patients.
 The Health Home program provides care management services to Medicaid beneficiaries with multiple complex chronic conditions.